selabhvl/dat250public-2019/progassign3/progassign3.md

 In this assignment you will implement the business logic of the auction application partly developed in assignment 1 and 2.

-In addition, you will implement SOAP web service method to be provided by the application
+In addition, you will implement SOAP web service method to be provided by the application.

 ## Part 1 - Enterprise Java Beans (EJBs)